texfaq/texfaq.github.io/FAQ-algorithms.md

 date: 2014-06-10
 ---

-There is no consensus on the ''right'' way to typeset pseudocode.
+There is no consensus on the "right" way to typeset pseudocode.
 Consequently, there are a variety of LaTeX packages to choose from for producing æsthetically pleasing pseudocode listings.